-While the present analysis takes no exception to the notion that light consists of photons in all observable phenomena, it also allows for the existence of unobservable fully deterministic underlying behavior in which electromagnetic effects are not quantized, as in the Einstein-Stern-Milonni (ESM) black body analysis.
-Though ESM is an isolated result, it suggests that deterministic physical processes may continue to operate in the quantum regime even though the location of events in spacetime may suffer inherent limitations in observability.
+While the present analysis takes no exception to the notion that light consists of photons in all observable phenomena, it also allows for the existence of unobservable fully deterministic underlying behavior in which electromagnetic effects are not quantized, as in the Einstein-Stern-Milonni black body analysis.
+Though this is an isolated result, it suggests that deterministic physical processes may continue to operate in the quantum regime even though the location of events in spacetime may suffer inherent limitations in observability.
 Alternately, there may be a random component in spacetime itself.
+Further investigation is called for before generalizations can be made with confidence, as was the case with Planck's isolated black body result.
 Let us examine both cases.